Planning interventions in a controlled pandemic: the COVID-19 case: Epidemic control

-{\it Optimal control.} In the optimal control formulation (see \cite{Kantner20} and reference therein) a terminal cost is defined by taking a linear combination of the above two costs, and the policy maker is interested in solving the following optimization problem
+}} In the optimal control formulation (see \cite{Kantner20} and reference therein) a terminal cost is generally defined by taking a linear combination of the above costs and the policymaker aims at solving the following optimization problem: {{ { }}} where the exponent $\zeta$ is typically assumed greater than~1, while $\kappa_{1},\kappa_2,\kappa_3 \ge 0$ are the parameters that weigh the social, the healthcare stress and the economic costs in the objective function, according to how much one values one over the others.
+We emphasize that the selection of $t_{{\max}}$ should be carefully considered based on the specific context and dynamics of the epidemic under investigation.

-where $\kappa>0$ is a parameter that balances the social and economic terms in the cost function, according to how much one values one over the other.
-This approach has some drawbacks.
-First, there are no closed-form expressions to the problem and, typically, numerical solutions lack interpretability and are difficult to effectively translate into control norms.
-Similarly to \cite{9682977}, we will consider two simpler control strategies:
+{{Our goal is not to develop a mathematical theory of optimal control for epidemics but to provide a practical framework that informs public policy in controlling the spread of epidemics.
+We intend to offer decision-makers a means to compare and evaluate a set of feasible controls, allowing them to make informed choices based on the outcomes and trade-offs associated with different control strategies.}} Similarly to \cite{9682977}, we will consider two \textit{simple} control strategies:

-\begin{cpolicy1} [Control on New Infections] The first strategy considers the case in which the rate of new infections is tightly controlled and kept at a certain desired level $\lambda_C$.
+\begin{cpolicy1} [Control on New Infections] The rate of new infections is tightly controlled and kept at a certain desired level $\lambda_C$.
 The main goal is to avoid congestion in the sanitary system by controlling the circulation of the virus. \end{cpolicy1}

-\begin{cpolicy2} [Control on Hospitalizations and intensive Therapy occupancy] The second strategy directly uses the current level of hospitalization/intensive-therapy occupancy as control signal.
-The advantage of this strategy with respect to Rate Control consists in the fact that the control signal is easily available and less noisy than the rate of new infections.
-Possible criticalities may, instead, come from the fact that we necessarily introduce a delay in the control loop. \end{cpolicy2} In the analysis of both control strategies above we will assume that parameter $\rho(t)$ can be continuously tuned with arbitrary precision by dynamically calibrating the proper set of non-pharmaceutical interventions.
-In Section \ref{Sect:finalresults}, we will introduce a more realistic policy according to which $\rho(t)$ takes values in a finite discrete set, and values of $\rho(t)$ corresponding to a particular set of restrictions may not be perfectly known.
+\begin{cpolicy2} [Control on Hospitalizations and intensive Therapy occupancy] It directly uses the current level of hospitalization/intensive-therapy occupancy as a control \mbox{signal}.
+Such a signal is readily available and less noisy than the rate of new infections.
+However, it may introduce a delay in the control loop, which may endanger system stability. \end{cpolicy2}